bytecodealliance/cap-std/cap-directories/README.md

   </p>
 </div>

-`cap-directories` crate provides utilities for accessing standard directories via the [`directories`] crate, but which provide [`Dir`]s instead of `Path`s.
+The `cap-directories` crate provides utilities for accessing standard directories via the [`directories`] crate, but which provide [`Dir`]s instead of `Path`s.

 [`directories`]: https://crates.io/crates/directories